degreeproject/react-fulltest-app/README.md

 ```bash
 npm run dev
 ```
-The app is now up and running, now browse to the url suggested by the Vue cli
+The app is now up and running, now browse to the url suggested by the React CLI

 ------
 #### Start in local production